rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ** Changelog **
 ***************

+v4.4.7.1
+>Added a fix for a crash when an encounter between two groups fighting each other fails to spawn one group
+>Added a fix to use the art\splash\ directory as the fallback for loading splash screens for non-English languages
+>Added a fix for file seeking in uncompressed .dat files
+>Added an option to disable the engine's processing of Arroyo-related events

 v4.4.7
 >Fixed potential undefined behavior in FullItemDescInBarter
 >Fixed the behavior of 'break' statement in script compiler and decompiler (compile.exe and int2ssl.exe in the modders pack)
 >Improved the fix for removing floating text messages on the map when moving to another map or elevation
 >Improved the error handling for missing main .dat files
 >Removed glass glare from the 'Use Inventory Item On' window to match other game interfaces
->Added a fix for a crash when a critter with a powered melee/unarmed weapon ran out of ammo and there was ammo nearby
+>Added a fix for a crash when a critter with a powered melee/unarmed weapon runs out of ammo and there is ammo nearby
 >Added a fix to prevent a potential crash when using skills on non-critter objects
 >Added a fix for the duplicate click sound for the 'Done' button in the 'Move Items' and 'Set Timer' windows
 >Added a few fixes for slightly misaligned buttons in the pipboy, character screen, and barter screen